 There was a time in which Germany international and World Cup winner Mustafi enjoyed a reputation as a pretty solid operator at the back.

-That greatly diminished over the course of his five years at Arsenal, while five-goal shellackings liked this – and the sight of the bearded centre-back’s pained expression – became ever more familiar.
+That greatly diminished over the course of his five years at Arsenal, as five-goal shellackings and the sight of the bearded centre-back’s pained expression became ever more familiar.

 But in 2019, after nine years of service and over 350 appearances for the club, he left under something of a cloud by refusing to go on a pre-season tour of the United States in order to force a move back to France.
-He got his wish, joining Bordeaux – where he remains today.
+He got his wish, joining Bordeaux – where he remained until his retirement last year.

 The Spaniard made 251 appearances for the Gunners between 2013 and 2020, and remains a popular figure thanks to his dedicated playing style.
 Unlike Koscielny, he received a warm send-off when he left for Real Sociedad.

-Having been reduced to a peripheral role during his final months at Arsenal, he became much more of a first-team regular in San Sebastian.
-Back in April, he won the Copa del Rey with La Real, adding to the trio of FA Cups he lifted with Arsenal.
+Having been reduced to a peripheral role during his final months at Arsenal, he became much more of a first-team regular in San Sebastian and in 2021, he lifted the Copa del Rey with La Real, adding to the trio of FA Cups he lifted with Arsenal.

 For six-and-a-half years of service, for 250 appearances, for 10 goals, for 20 assists, for three FA Cups, for those equalisers at Old Trafford and Wembley, for your unwavering consistency, and for being our very own #LaCabra, we just want to say…

 THANK YOU, @_nachomonreal! ❤️ pic.twitter.com/QCZaMip2AZ